Milena Canonero

-Milena Canonero (born 13 July 1946) is an Italian costume designer.
+Milena Canonero (born 1 January 1946) is an Italian costume designer.
 She has received numerous accolades, including four Academy Awards, three BAFTA Awards, and two Costume Designers Guild Awards.
-She was honored with the CDG Career Achievement Award in 2001 and the Honorary Golden Bear in 2017.
+She was honored with the Costume Designers Guild Career Achievement Award in 2001 and the Honorary Golden Bear in 2017.

-Canonero is best known for her collaborations with directors Stanley Kubrick, Francis Ford Coppola, and Wes Anderson.
+Canonero frequently collaborated with directors Stanley Kubrick, Francis Ford Coppola, and Wes Anderson.
 She has received nine nominations for the Academy Award for Best Costume Design and has won four times for Barry Lyndon (1975), Chariots of Fire (1981), Marie Antoinette (2006), and The Grand Budapest Hotel (2014).

 Early life and education

 Canonero was born in Turin, Italy.
 She attended university in Genoa, studying fashion, period design, and art history before moving to England in the late 1960s.
 She designed for friends' London boutiques and began assisting in commercials, meeting many filmmakers along the way.
 By chance, Canonero was also invited to watch Stanley Kubrick shoot parts of the landmark 2001: A Space Odyssey (1968), and the director asked her to collaborate with him on his next feature film.